If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production. Donate Now

 The Eternal Father Appears to Moses 2"- Jacopo Tinturetto (Robusti)

 Fast forward to 1,500 B.C. and Moses is now leading the children of Israel from the delta valley of Egypt into the Promised Land.
 It is a ten day walk to the southern border of Israel.
-But the children of Israel showed a complete lack of faith in the promises of God thus the 10 day walk turned into a forty year struggle.
+But the children of Israel showed a complete lack of faith in the promises of God thus the ten day walk turned into a forty year struggle.
 During this time period, either the Israelites asked Moses to tell them how the world was created and about the flood, or more likely, God decided to have Moses transcribe word for word how the world was created, why the flood occurred and the rest of the events of Genesis.

 Moses as an infant, along with his mother and sister Mariam, had become wards of pharaoh’s daughter named Utnapishtim, or according to Jewish historian Flavius Josephus, Thermuthis.
 Over a 40 year period he was schooled in the royal palace and appointed commander over an Egyptian military force that saw battle in Ethiopia (Acts 7:20-22).
 As a student in the palace of Pharaoh, he was taught by some of the most respected professors or Magi in the Middle East.
 He also had access to the largest known library of the ancient world.
 Moses no doubt was introduced to the Babylonian and Egyptian stories of the creation of the world and the flood.
 And no doubt Moses’ mother had taught him the oral traditions of the followers of Yahweh.
 But Moses also personally met and talked with God at the burning bush (Exodus 3:1-17).
 Then, over a 40 year period, God spoke to Moses face to face as a man speaks with his friend (Exodus 33:11).
 Thus Moses received from God an eyewitness account of the earth before, during and after the flood.
 He was given unprecedented details of prehistoric events not found in other ancient writings.
 These events included the down fall of man, the life and death of patriarchs, a satanic attack on the gene pool of mankind, giants roaming the earth and the flood.
 With the flood story, God told Moses the reasons for the flood, names and locations of the people involved, design plans and materials used in the construction of the ark, its cargo, the scientific hydrodynamics of how the entire earth could be flooded at one time and the duration of the flood to the month and day.
 All these details of the flood had either been accidently forgotten or intentionally changed over thousands of years.
 At the same time, Moses was also given the creation story and various important events leading up to the flood.
 He was also given the genealogy of the patriarchs and their ages from Adam, Cain, Abel and Seth to Abraham, Isaac, Jacob and his famous son Joseph.